SQream/sqream_docs/guides/operations/setup/installing_sqream_with_monit.rst

       $ cd /etc/sqream
       $ sudo ln -s /etc/monit.d/monitrc monitrc

-**Comment - Should this step be moved to after the example configuration file below?**

 The following is an example of a working monitrc file configured to monitor the ***metadataserver** and **serverpicker** commands, and **four sqreamd services**.
 Note that the monitrc in the example is configured for eight sqreamd services, but that only the first four are enabled:

-**Comment - I wonder if this file should be created on a separate page and linked here because it is a very large example.
-From a structural perspective, this may not be the best idea because it would be a "floating" page created only for the sake of the example.**

-**Comment - Is "set daemon 5" what enables only the first four services?**

       .. code-block:: console